10 Truths about a Child’s Anger Parents Must Understand

 Some kids are internal processors, churning away, but don’t allow others to easily see their struggle.
 Other kids are external processors, revealing everything they’re thinking to anyone who will listen.
 Kids benefit when parents talk more about emotions and the various types of feelings experienced.

 Whether they’re embarrassed, sad, afraid, or disappointed, kids often respond with anger, not recognizing the other emotions that are present.
 Parents can do significant teaching by reflecting the emotion that they see.
-“It looks like you’re sad that you can’t go to the soccer game.
-I’d be disappointed too that it got rained out.
-But that doesn’t mean that you can treat others unkindly.”
+“It looks like you’re sad that you can’t play baseball today.
+I’d be disappointed too if my game got rained out.
+Disappointment makes sense, but that doesn’t mean that you can treat others unkindly.”

 8. Don’t get sucked into the drama.